 How to stop your passcode changing to six digits

 Back in the day, we found that making sure we had a (four-digit) passcode switched on before installing iOS 9 meant that we still had it after the installation was complete.
-The problem only appeared to occur if you turned off your passcode before
+The problem only appeared to occur if you turned off your passcode before updating.

 It’s probably simpler, however, to simply keep an eye out for Passcode Options and remember to switch back to four digits whenever you change your passcode.